 INDIANAPOLIS (Nov.
-27, 2019) – Adult & Child Health (A&C) recently implemented an innovative onsite Resident Services Program at Penn Place Apartments, 1415 N. Pennsylvania St., to provide onsite social and behavioral services to apartment residents.
+27, 2019) – Adult & Child Health (A&C) recently implemented an innovative onsite Resident Services Program at Penn Place Apartments, 1415 N. Pennsylvania St., to provide onsite social and behavioral services to supportive housing apartment residents.

 The Resident Services Program, which is part of A&C’s Supportive Housing Services, began in July and is funded through a grant from the Indiana Division of Mental Health and Addiction (DMHA).

 Penn Place Apartments is a 38-unit complex dedicated to serving the chronically homeless and special-needs populations.
 A&C has full-time staff available at the apartments Monday through Friday, to facilitate residents’ access to health care, social services, community resources and educational opportunities, which in turn improves their overall health and wellness.

 “By locating access to social services and resources just steps from their home, our belief is that this approach will give individuals the best possible chance for success and assist them in maintaining a stable environment,” said Skills Development Specialist Emily Snipes.
 “Our initial goal has been to establish rapport